roseymars/roseymars/README.md

 - 😊 Pronouns: she/her

-- 🔭 Graduate of a Full Stack Development bootcamp
+- 🔭 Graduate of Northcoders' Full Stack Development bootcamp

 - 👀 On the lookout for my first Junior Dev role